-If you were running a successful online printing service and wanted to make sure you were getting the highest protection possible you wouldn't be caught dead without using the cryptocard service.
+If you were running a successful automotive supply company (much like Wheels Automotive Dealer Supplies for example) and wanted to make sure you were getting the highest protection possible you wouldn't be caught dead without using a cryptocard service - or would you?.
 So, if you were planning on being part of a class action lawsuit, you would take the proper steps and the most important one is hiring the right class action suit lawyer.
 When you are in the process of determining which class action suit lawyer is the best one to represent you, there are various factors that you should be looking for.
 We'll try to help you by letting you know what should be looking for and what fees are involved.

 So, why would any lawyer work for free?
 Often, lawyers will take on a class action suit as part of their workload because they feel strongly in the case and will be paid for their services from proceeds of a successful class action suit.
-So, if you're part of a class action suit against a corporation such as Sony or Sage Software BC and eventually wind up as the beneficiaries of say a $25 million verdict, the lawyer who represented you gets a percentage of the winnings.
+So, if you're part of a class action suit against a big corporation, and eventually wind up as the beneficiaries of say a $25 million verdict, the lawyer who represented you gets a percentage of the winnings.
 The money that is awarded to the class members is usually referred to as a "common fund" and the lawyers receive their fees from this fund.
 As mentioned, the fee is a percentage of the common fund and the standard rate is 25 percent of the total common fund.

 Before you hire a class action lawyer, discussing what their fees are beforehand is a wise thing to do.
 You don't want to find out after you've been awarded millions of dollars as part of your settlement gained from being involved in a commodity funds scheme that you owe your lawyer half of the award.
 Any lawyer that will be earning a fee shouldn't be worried about disclosing what there fee is.
 If they are looking for a percentage of the common fund, then it should be stated up front what the fee will be.
 If a lawyer does not want to disclose what their fee is then you should see it as a warning sign that it might be too high and take your business else well.